To enjoy the full Mail & Guardian online experience: please upgrade your browser

 Departmental spokesperson Raj Philips said monitoring of the water in the area surrounding the Island View Storage (IVS) depot has revealed that the colour of the water has started to improve.

 The number of dead fish being recovered from the area around the depot has not increased significantly.
-On Thursday, he said that departmental officials had recovered about 120 dead fish from the harbour waters.

 The chemicals were released into the harbour for three hours on Tuesday night during the blaze.

 Surrounding the group of tanks that went up in a blaze is a lined wall around the tanks designed to catch all fluid that leaks from it.
 Known as a bund wall, the sealed walls should be able to hold the amount of liquid in the tanks.